 - the shelf life of 9 months

 - contains up to 650 mg per kg tocopherols in the gamma-tocopherol state, which means it has wonderful anti-oxidant properties

 Watermelon seed oil

-- Melon seed oil is high in omega 6 and 9 essential fatty acids
+- watermelon seed oil is high in omega 6 and 9 essential fatty acids

 BIO Lipid Complex has been intelligently formulated with the correct balance of oils and ceramides, to help carefully bring your skin back into balance.

-Nectar treatment balm has potent healing herbs, butter, and phytosterols, which will help with facilitating healing on a deeper level.
+Nectar treatment balm has potent healing herbs, butter, and phytosterols, which will facilitate healing on a deeper level.

-If you enjoyed this article and would like to find out about properties in oils for sensitive skin, then follow this link
+If you enjoyed this article and would like to find out about properties in oils for sensitive skin, follow this link.